 Five Main Seasons and Major Festivals

-Vasant Ritu or Spring — flower blossoms and the calm and easy retreat of the cold over North India heralds some outdoor activities like the Kite festival and the famous Holi festival (festival of color).
+Vasant Ritu or Spring — flower blossoms and the calm and easy retreat of the cold over North India heralds some outdoor activities like the Kite festival and the famous Holi festival (festival of colour).

 Grishma Ritu or Summer — the heat may reach some high temperature records and yet still witness high tourist arrivals in the country.
 There are quite many multi religious festivals like Easter, Hanuman Jayanti, Buddha Purnima, Ganga Dussehra.